-Living on foreign soil with unknown faces around may pose many challenges to an expat, especially those who have left behind the luxury of family support and a convenient lifestyle.
+Living on foreign soil with unknown faces around may pose many challenges to an expat or global nomad, especially those who have left behind the luxury of family support and a convenient lifestyle.
 No matter how mentally strong you are, the challenges that you face while living abroad can make life difficult.
-Everyone thinks that you won’t get at least some “culture shock”, but it happens to everyone.
+Everyone thinks that you won’t get at least some “culture shock” but it happens to everyone.

 1. Inadequate Personal Support

 Leaving behind friends and family for greener pastures can turn out to be a curse.
 If you are moving abroad, you need to take the initiative of sharing news, being in touch, and asking your loved ones for mental support.
 In today’s fast-paced world, even social networking can’t replace one-on-one interactions with people who really matter.
-Despite the distance, messenger services like Viber, WhatsApp, and Skype can be used to enjoy some face-to-face time with those who you really care for.
-Check out our Social page for more info.
+Despite the distance, messenger services like Viber, WhatsApp, and Skype can be used to enjoy some face-to-face time with those who you really care for. +

 2. Worries About Future Finances